FriendsOfSymfony/FOSRestBundle/Resources/doc/6-automatic-route-generation_multiple-restful-controllers.md

 }
 ```

 It's used to determine the parent collection name.
-Controller name itself not used in routes
+Controller name itself is not used in routes
 auto-generation process and can be any name you like.

 ## Define child resource controller